 Setting a routine is the best way to help you manage time.
 All of us have routines that we have developed over time.
-Many of us have these routines in our head and pull them from the filing cabinet in our brains quickly, while other people have their routines written down or stored electronically to help them.
+Many of us have these routines in our head and pull them from our memory bank quickly, while other people have their routines written down or stored electronically to help them.

 If you haven’t had this level of structure in place before and you now think this may help you, here are some things to think about:

 - What do I need to do first thing in the morning

 - Do I have a family to organise as well as myself